No products in the cart.

-While that’s correct, note that na’am is a very formal way to say yes in Arabic.
-It’s widely used in Modern Standard Arabic (MSA), which is the written Arabic used across all Arabic countries.
-You’ll also hear in formal situations in many dialects (spoken Arabic), for example in Jordan, Lebanon or Egypt.
+Na’am (نعم) is the most formal way to say yes in Arabic.
+It’s widely used in Modern Standard Arabic (MSA), which is the written Arabic used across all Arab countries.
+You’ll also hear it in many dialects (spoken Arabic), for example in Jordan, Lebanon or Egypt.

-The word na’am contains the Arabic letter ain (ع), a guttural stop pronunced in the throat.
+The word na’am contains the Arabic letter ain (ع), a so-called “voiced pharyngeal fricative”.
+This sound is pronounced in the throat.
 While it’s challenging for foreigners to pronounce this letter correctly, you’ll be perfectly understood if you pronounce the letter ain just like a regular “a”.
 Make sure to make a little break, as if you were saying two words: na-am.

-Aywa (أيوا) is a commonly used way to say yes in Arabic in most dialects.
-While it’s less formal than na’am, it’s the preferred way in the spoken language.
-You can use aywa regardless the occasion.
-It’s commonly used in casual as well as formal situations.
-Aywa used and understood across the Middle East, the Gulf States and North Africa, from Jordan, Lebanon, Egypt, UAE and many other Arabic countries.
+Aywa (أيوا) is by far the most commonly used way to say yes in Arabic in most dialects.
+While it’s less formal than na’am, it’s the preferred way in the spoken language, regardless of the occasion.
+You’ll encounter aywa in casual as well as formal situations.
+It’s used and understood across the Middle East, the Gulf States and North Africa, from Jordan, Lebanon, Egypt, UAE and many other Arabic countries.

 Last but not least, there are various short forms to say yes in Arabic.
 Note that these aren’t proper Arabic words, but rather yes in Arabic slang.

 The pronunciation heavily depends on the regional dialect.
-They all ressemble to the long form of saying yes in Arabic (aywa), which they derivate from.
+They all ressemble the word aywa, which they derivate from.
 Don’t worry, these variations are quite similar to each other and it can generally be understood from the context that someone means to say “yes”.